 A fun and interactive multi-media workshop.
 Explore the facinating science of sound and the mind!
 Includes and acoustic sound back with crystal singing bowls.
 Presented by Robert John Malone.

-Join us on the First FREE Sunday of the Month for a new all-ages program featuring storytime, hands-on art activities and explorations in the galleries.
+Join us on the First FREE Sunday of the Month for a new all-ages program "Family Mornings", from 11am-12noon, featuring storytime, hands-on art activities and explorations in the galleries.

 Fun for the whole family.
 FREE for all NM residents .
 Funded by Museum of New Mexico Education Fund